Skip to main content

 • Dates

-In 2019 the Institute of Education Sciences (IES) funded a study called Getting Effective Leaders into High-Needs Schools: A Cross-Site Mixed-Methods Examination of Principal Preparation, Recruitment, and Hiring and Their Associations with Principal and School Outcomes.
+In 2019, the Institute of Education Sciences (IES) funded a study called Getting Effective Leaders into High-Needs Schools: A Cross-Site Mixed-Methods Examination of Principal Preparation, Recruitment, and Hiring and Their Associations with Principal and School Outcomes.
 The study’s purpose is to identify the characteristics of the leadership pipeline that are related to leadership effectiveness and improved student outcomes, particularly in high-needs schools.
-NORC is conducting the study in partnership with faculty and staff members from the UChicago Consortium on School Research, the Tennessee Education Research Alliance at Vanderbilt University, and the University of North Carolina at Chapel Hill.
-The study will take place in the Chicago Public Schools (CPS) and Tennessee public schools.
+NORC conducted the study in partnership with faculty and staff members from the UChicago Consortium on School Research, the Tennessee Education Research Alliance at Vanderbilt University, and the University of North Carolina at Chapel Hill.
+The study took place in the Chicago Public Schools (CPS) and Tennessee public schools.

-Researchers will focus on three specific areas of the leadership pipeline as potential mechanisms for improved student outcomes:
+Researchers focused on three specific areas of the leadership pipeline as potential mechanisms for improved student outcomes:

-This cross-site, mixed-methods study will link three types of data:
+This cross-site, mixed-methods study linked three types of data:

-Our goal is to identify the pre-service characteristics, including school-based experiences, preparation, and effectiveness in prior positions, that are associated with effective leadership in the early years of a principal’s career.
-We also aim to identify which leadership pipeline processes are most associated with identifying and selecting effective school leaders, placing them equitably, and retaining them in the profession.
+Our goal was to identify the pre-service characteristics, including school-based experiences, preparation, and effectiveness in prior positions, that are associated with effective leadership in the early years of a principal’s career.
+We also aimed to identify which leadership pipeline processes are most associated with identifying and selecting effective school leaders, placing them, and retaining them in the profession.

 Results of the study will be relevant for district, university, and hiring decision-makers working on principal pipeline initiatives to provide more targeted and supportive professional development and training opportunities.
-In addition, districts could use this information to strategically diversify recruitment efforts and hire and retain effective leaders in high-needs schools.
+In addition, districts could use this information to support their recruitment efforts and to hire and retain effective leaders, especially in high-needs schools.

 Project Director